SimplyTB/Traze/README.md

-# TB Universal Prefire Macro Fort All Fps Games.
+# TB Universal Prefire Macro For All Fps Games.